khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 - Sounds and music module.

-- Project builder for debug and production versions.
+- Project builder for debug and production optimized bundles.

 Once the BETA is stable and the community feedback is good enough, the first production version will be released.